BUCANL/SDC-LOSSLESS/_episodes/05-submit.md

     > {: .source}
     {: .callout}

+5. Once you have finished modifying the context configuration file, press enter or click off of the current field.
+Then select `| Save as |` and navigate to the `derivatives/BIDS-Lossless-EEG/code/config/` directory and save the configuration file here.
+It is recommended to save the context configuration file as `contextconfig_[user_name]_[project_name].cfg`.

-5. In the EEGLAB drop-down menu, navigate to **File->Batch->Batch Configuration** and click `| Get batch config file names |` to load the default batch configuration file(s) that can then be modified and saved.
+6. In the EEGLAB drop-down menu, navigate to **File->Batch->Batch Configuration** and click `| Get batch config file names |` to load the default batch configuration file(s) that can then be modified and saved.
 The configuration files we want to edit for the Face13 data are named `c01-c05` and are located in the `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch` folder.
 It is recommended that you load, edit and save the configutation files **one at a time**.

-6. Once you have a file selected, click the `| Clear/Load |` button to load the file into the property grid.
+7. Once you have a file selected, click the `| Clear/Load |` button to load the file into the property grid.

    ![Batch Config Window]({{ page.root }}/fig/batchconfig.png)

-7. Change the `submit_options` field in each batch configuration file to `--account=[group_name]`, where [group_name] is the name of your allocation group on Graham.
+8. Change the `submit_options` field in each batch configuration file to `--account=[group_name]`, where [group_name] is the name of your allocation group on Graham.
 The rest of the parameters in batch configuration files are optimized for the Face13 tutorial dataset.

-8. Once you are done editing the parameters, you can click `|Save as|` and navigate back to the `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch` folder and save the configuration file with the same name as before.
+9. Once you are done editing the parameters, press enter or click off of the current field.
+Then you can click `|Save as|` and navigate back to the `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch` folder and save the configuration file with the same name as before.

     > ## Note
     > If you have loaded and edited multiple configuration files at once, after you click `| Save as |`, you **must** select all of the files and iteratively save each file.